- Solicitors For Business

 As not all countries recognise surrogacy arrangements, it is sometimes necessary for people to use the jurisdiction of the English courts to regulate legal parenthood after a surrogacy arrangement.
 This can be the case whether the surrogacy has happened in the UK, or elsewhere.

-It is sometimes possible for couples with a substantial connection to this country to be able to obtain a parental order, even if they are not physically in the country at the time.
+It is sometimes possible for intended parents with a substantial connection to this country to be able to obtain a parental order, even if they are not physically in the country at the time.

 The process is usually straightforward.
 The application is made using a particular form and a first court hearing will then be scheduled.
 On this occasion, the court will consider what information it needs to decide whether or not a parental order can or should be made.
 Once all of that information has been obtained, there will be another hearing at which the court will decide whether or not the order can be made and either make the order, or request further information before another hearing.